Minecraft End Portal Finder

 You only need two equations if you'd like to do the math to find the End Portal yourself.

 For the equations to work properly, you must convert the Minecraft angle to a cartesian angle.
-A cartesian angle is measured counterclockwise from east (or the positive X direction), with positive Y-axis in the "north" direction.
+A cartesian angle is measured counterclockwise from east (or the positive X direction), with the positive Y-axis in the "north" direction.
 Remember that Minecraft angles are measured clockwise from south.
-Don't worry, this simple conversion takes care of both problems:
+Don't worry; this simple conversion takes care of both problems:

 After that's done, the two equations you need are: